doris-lessing/Lulu_Zhou.github.io/index.md

 ### Projects in progress:
 1. TEE wallet
-  * Supervised by professor Fan Zhang and Michael Rieter, joint work with Zeyu Liu
+  * Supervised by professor Fan Zhang and Michael Reiter, joint work with Zeyu Liu

 <!---
 ### Earlier projects: